mysociety/fixmystreet/running/admin_manual.md

     the report.
   </p>
   <p>
-    If your database is very large -- like the UK FixMyStreet, which has many thousands of reports -- some searches may be a little slow.
+    If your database is very large &mdash; like the UK FixMyStreet, which has many thousands of reports &mdash; some searches may be a little slow.
 But if you know the ID of the report, you can tell FixMyStreet to find it directly, using <code>id:</code> first.
 The ID is in the URL of the live report: for example, on our site, we can find